scalastyle/scalastyle/README.md

     $ cd scalastyle-batch
     $ mvn package # or mvn install

 This will create in scalastyle-batch/target a zip file which contains an executable jar along with the dependencies in lib/.
-Copy these files somewhere, and run the jar as such:
+Unzip this file somewhere, and run the jar as such:

     $ java -jar scalastyle-batch_2.9.1.jar --config lib/scalastyle_config.xml src/main/scala